 The Battle of Waterloo proved a godsend for denture-makers.
 In one grisly day in 1815, tens of thousands of soldlers, many with good teeth, lay dead on the battleft Looters were quick to see the potential and the market was flooded with 'Waterlo teeth.'
 Though collected randomly, when sorted into upper and lower they looked they came from a single mouth.
 The same sorting took place when the junior marses brought their collections back to the clinic.
 "Miss Palies belief them to settlike them, [I] remember the smell;" recalled nurse Flora Morriss."
-A perk of this Satunday chore was meening tea at Kirkchalle and Staring department store.
-Once, a 'marse feepor to pick up to he are which hab been put under the table and had to go back to the lost property office to claim a late of teeth.
-It was the first of many missham with tooth colocitate over the events.
+A perk of this Satunday chore was meening tea at Kirkadile and Staring department store.
+Once, a 'nurse feepor to pick up to he are which had been put under the table and had to go back to the lost property office to claim a late of teeth.
+It was the first of many misshams with notest closeling over the events.
 RAISED IN THE TOMATO HOU

 THE MARCH THAT CHANGED EVERYTHING The filterache Manch 1914 was not a good day for Returnal Kir.
-The mastery as Lincrasca quitty assessed to MFN were compared to the Filter and Indicates in Indicates for Engineers Federicals, the unions and the model.
-Indicate the primation of the Engineers Federicals, the unions and the model.
-Indicate the primated of the population to more year generations and death Was indicates and the third of the population to more year generations and death Was indicated fine assumed that General Compared the Compared of the Compared of the Section of the Compared of th incre was associated contret a sew.
+The mastery as Lincrasca quitty assessed to MFN were compared to the Filter and Indicates including the Engineer's Federicalists, the unions and the model.
+Indicate the primation of the Spendiers of the Spendier incre was associated contret a sew.
 And w wire, soun, the sex falcing one or for fraction of the visits to the office.
-Over they sex to the marriage the stored and the had a habb of the bentaling and partially his down in from of others.
-Today was not exception, referring to the last a fall is allegate to office staff and agent of the sex of the sex Meanwhile, in the cramped ISA offices on the hintid floor of PISS House, a sholl offices of PISS House, a sholl offices of PISS House, a show it distance from Englaneers.
-Thus from your sharing a pool day either.
-The Welling House office was in termend as the result of a kinge running conflict that had began whether the well office was that had decided whether shallon for the state of the in-shows realf association.
-That meeting usino starf were holding to instead of the in-shows realf association.
-That meeting usino starf were holding that you are shown in the sharing a start when the sharing a start had present a start when the sharing the s 163 The Home Front STEVEN LOVERIDGE AND JAMES WATSON While New Zealand soldiers dug into their trenches, major issues divided the nation back home, including conscription, censorship, and the treatment of conscientious objectors, Germans and other 'enemy aliens'.
+Over the visits of the visits of Meanwhile, in the cramped ISA offices on the hintid floor of PISS House, a sholl offices of PISS House, a sholl offices of PISS House, a show it distance from Englandment, thus fong was what hinge a pool day either.
+The Welling House office was in termend as the result of a kinge running conflict that had began whether the welling offices was fland decided they wanted to be represented by the Critical Workers Union in Castal Had decided they wanted to be represented by the Critical Workers Union in Castal Workers Welling in Instead of the in-bouse small association.
+That meeting union stard were holding as the start when the start were holding as the start was the precises day to persuade some individuals to breach the has that had been just the precise of upon the three day and the decided the contraint work culties.
+They work to read work for the day and had devided the 163 The Home Front STEVEN LOVERIDGE AND JAMES WATSON While New Zealand soldiers dug into their trenches, major issues divided the nation back home, including conscription, censorship, and the treatment of conscientious objectors, Germans and other 'enemy aliens'.
 Then, in the Great War's last months, the influenza pandemic struck.
 This fresh history examines a new and uncertain Dominion at war.
 STEVEN LOVERIDGE holds a PhD from Victoria University of Wellington and works from the Stout Research Centre for New Zealand Studies.
 Professor in History at Massey University.
 His research interests are largely focused on the relationship between New Zealand and the United Kingdom.